TartuNLP/text-to-speech-worker/README.md

 optional arguments:
-  -h, --help                show this help message and exit --checkpoint CHECKPOINT   The checkpoint (model file) to load.
+  -h, --help                show this help message and exit --speaker SPEAKER         The name of the speaker to use for synthesis.
-  --preset PRESET           Model preset file.
+  --speed SPEED             Output speed multiplier.
-  --speaker-id SPEAKER_ID   The ID of the speaker to use for synthesis.
+  --config CONFIG           The config file to load.
 ```